-Informal Review of Internal Assessment Result
+Informal Review of Assessment

-- 16.1 A student who believes that the mark awarded for an internal assessment item (i.e., assessment conducted during the study period and not including final examinations) is incorrect, may request an Informal Review of their mark.
-Students must be aware that in requesting an Informal Review, their results can be changed either upward or downward. - 16.2 Students may request an Informal Review of an Assessment Result by contacting their Unit Coordinator via their Curtin College student email.

-- 16.3 Requests for Informal Reviews of Results will be received within ten (10) working days of the publication of marks in Moodle for the assessment item in question. - 16.4 At their discretion, the Unit Coordinator may arrange for the work to be re-marked. - 16.5 A written outcome of the Informal Review of Result will be provided to the student via their Curtin College student email within ten (10) days of receipt of the Informal Review of Result request.
+- 16.3 A student who believes that the mark awarded for an assessment is incorrect, may request an Informal Review of their mark.
+Students must be aware that in requesting an Informal Review, their results can be changed either upward or downward. - 16.4 Students may request an Informal Review of an assessment by contacting their Unit Coordinator via their Curtin College student email. - 16.5 Requests for Informal Reviews of assessments will be received within seven (7) working days of the publication of marks for the assessment. - 16.6 At their discretion, the Unit Coordinator may arrange for the work to be re-marked. - 16.7 A written outcome of the Informal Review will be provided to the student via their Curtin College student email within seven (7) working days of receipt of the request.

-Formal Review of Assessment Result
+Formal Review of Assessment